rust-lang/rfcs/text/0000-async-project-goal-2024h2.md

 ### Resolve the ["send bound"][sb] problem

-Although async functions in traits were stabilized, there is currently no way to write a generic function that requires only impls where the returned futures are `Send`.
+Although async functions in traits were stabilized, there is currently no way to write a generic function that requires impls where the returned futures are `Send`.
 This blocks the use of async function in traits in some core ecosystem crates, such as [tower](https://crates.io/crates/tower), which want to work across all kinds of async executors.
 This problem is called the ["send bound"][sb] problem and there has been extensive discussion of the various ways to solve it.
 [RFC #3654][] has been opened proposing one solution and describing why that path is preferred.
 Our goal for the year is to adopt *some* solution on stable.

 [RFC #3654]: https://github.com/rust-lang/rfcs/pull/3654

 ### Author draft RFC for async vision

 We plan to revise the [Async Vision Doc][AVD] and restructure it as a draft RFC, most likely to be approved by the [Lang][] and [Libs-API][] teams (we do not necessarily expect that RFC to be accepted by end of year).
 Our observation is that the previous version of the async vision doc, which was never RFC'd, never attained the legitimacy of being the "plan of record".
 In addition, a number of things have changed in the intervening years (for example, async functions in traits are now stable) and we are in a position to identify clearer next steps.
-The

 [AVD]: https://rust-lang.github.io/wg-async/vision.html

-This RFC will lay out a "plan of attack" for async, including both obvious good things (similar to [async closures][]) but also "known unknowns" and ways to resolve them.
+This RFC will lay out a "plan of attack" for async, including both obvious good things (similar to [async closures](#stabilize-async-closures)) but also "known unknowns" and ways to resolve them.
 Areas the RFC is expected to cover are as follows:

 [Making Async Rust Reliable]: https://tmandry.gitlab.io/blog/posts/making-async-reliable/